Bobris/Bobril/README.md

 - automatic passing of global configuration/context to children
 - automatic adding of "px" to length like inline style (New in 2.0)
 - reference to children nodes ala React (New in 2.0)
-- under 15kb minified
+- under 15kb minified (6kb gzip)

 Features in extensions:
 - OnChange event and value attribute normalization
 - Key events
-- Mouse, Touch and Swipe Events (includes polyfill pointerEvents:none)
+- Mouse, Touch and Swipe Events (includes polyfill pointerEvents:none and userSelect:none)
 - Vector graphic in spirit of React-Art just very limited in features, but under 4kb with SVG and VML backends
 - Router inspired by https://github.com/rackt/react-router/
 - Media detection